Markovian stochastic approximation with expanding projections: Application: Particle independent Metropolis--Hastings expectation maximisation

-\begin{remark} A similar algorithm to our PIMH-EM algorithm has been independently developed recently by Donnet and Samson \cite{donnet-samson}.
+where $\mathfrak{X}_i:=(\tilde{\mathbf{X}}^{(i)},\mathbf {A}^{(i)})$ stands for the state variable, $P_{\theta_i}:= P_{\hat{\zeta}(\theta_{i})}^{\mathrm{PIMH}}$ and $\theta_{i}^{\mathrm{proj}}=\Pi_{\mathcal{R}_i}(\theta_i^*)$.
+Note also that the initial value $\theta_0$ computed in \eqref{eq:em-init-pf} and \eqref{eq:em-init-suff} belongs to the initial projection set $\mathcal{R}_0$. \begin{remark} A similar algorithm to our PIMH-EM algorithm has been independently developed recently by Donnet and Samson \cite{donnet-samson}.
 They apply the algorithm to the problem of maximum likelihood estimation of static parameters in continuous-time diffusion models.
 Our work differs in various ways: at a theoretical level, Donnet and Samson \cite{donnet-samson} (essentially) assume a compact state space $\mathcal{X}$, which, among other things, eliminates the need to establish the stability of the recursion.
-At a methodological level, apart from the stabilisation procedure through the expanding projections scheme, our algorithm differs in that we use a random step size sequence, which allows us to consider families of Markov kernels $\{P_\theta\}_{\theta\in\Theta}$ which do not satisfy Hölder-continuity as discussed in Section \ref{sec:continuous-kernels}. \end{remark}
+At a methodological level, apart from the stabilisation procedure through the expanding projections scheme, our algorithm differs in that we use a random step size sequence, which allows us to consider families of Markov kernels $\{P_\theta\}_{\theta\in\Theta}$ which do not satisfy H\"{o}lder-continuity as discussed in Section~\ref{sec:continuous-kernels}. \end{remark}